azatsarynnyy/docs/ext.md

 `[INFO] The code server is ready at http://127.0.0.1:9876/`

-Now you can recompile Che IDE with your changes applied by clicking `Assistant -> GWT Super DevMode: recompile` menu item.
+Now you can recompile Che IDE with your changes by clicking `Assistant -> GWT Super DevMode: recompile` menu item.

 ![Recompile action](images/sdm.png "Recompile action")

-### Debugging
 You can debug Java code of your plugin using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) when Che IDE is launched in a Super DevMode.

-## Including a plugin to Che IDE
+## Add your plugin to IDE assembly
 To build Che IDE full assembly (with all plugins included) including your plugin:
 1. Clone Che sources: `git clone git@github.com:eclipse/che.git`
 2. Add a plugin dependency to `<dependencyManagement>` section in [che/pom.xml](https://github.com/eclipse/che/blob/master/pom.xml):